Mediating in Gaza conflict, Egypt seeks broader influence - WTMJ

 Popular culture follows suit.
 Last year, a futuristic Egyptian television drama, set in 2120, drew criticism from Israel for predicting its demise by then.
 It had been approved by government censors.
 As tensions increased last week, Egyptian singers released a song called “We redeem you, Palestine,” in the techno-splashed rap-like style known as Mahraganat.
 Also, many Egyptians have taken to social media to express solidarity with Gaza.

 Egypt’s government, which has banned any protests, has not allowed pro-Palestinian rallies.
 But its official rhetoric this time has been more critical of Israel — from a government-aligned cleric’s sermon to statements by Foreign Minister Sameh Shoukry.
-The rapidly increasing death toll on the Gaza side has lent them weight.
-The fighting has killed at least 230 Palestinians, including 65 children, according to Gaza health officials, while 12 people in Israel have been killed by rockets from Gaza.
+The rapidly increasing death toll on the Gaza side lent them weight.
+The fighting has killed at least 230 Palestinians, including 65 children, according to Gaza health officials, while 12 people in Israel have been killed by rockets from Gaza, including a 5-year-old boy and a 16-year-old girl.

 El-Sissi has also promised $500 million in aid for Gaza to rebuild, as well as eased its blockade to send ambulances and supplies.
 A few Gaza residents have been transported to Egyptian hospitals for treatment.